cockroachdb/docs/v21.2/upgrade-cockroachdb-kubernetes.md

       name: cockroachdb/cockroach:{{page.release_info.version}}
     ~~~

-1. [Apply](#apply-settings) the new value.
+1. Apply the new settings to the cluster:

+    {% include_cached copy-clipboard.html %}
+    ~~~ shell
+    $ kubectl apply -f example.yaml
+    ~~~

     The Operator will perform the staged update.

     {{site.data.alerts.callout_info}}
     The Operator automatically sets the `cluster.preserve_downgrade_option` [cluster setting](cluster-settings.html) to the version you are upgrading from.
 This disables auto-finalization of the upgrade so that you can monitor the stability and performance of the upgraded cluster before manually finalizing the upgrade.
 This will enable certain [features and performance improvements introduced in v21.2](upgrade-cockroach-version.html#features-that-require-upgrade-finalization).